4.5

 9:00 - 11:30 PST

-After a short lecture on Principle #3: Customized, we'll use the insights gathered from Day 2 to create journey maps, first in Mural, then using a template.
+After a short lecture on Principle #3: Customized, we'll use the insights gathered from Day 2 to create a first draft journey maps in Mural.

 9:00 - 12:00 PST

 There is no lecture on Thursday.
-You'll continue working in pairs or small groups on your journey map.
+You'll continue working in small groups or individually on your journey map, using the tool or template of your choice.

 9:00 - 11:30 PST